jiajunhe98/Probabilistic-Graphical-Models-and-Gaussian-Mixture-Models/README.md

 # Probabilistic Graphical Models: Notes and Examples

-This repository summaries notes on Probabilistic Graphical Models from three perspectives: Representation, Inference and Learning.
-And this repository uses Gaussian Mixture Models as an example to illustrate these basic ideas.
+This repository summaries Probabilistic Graphical Models and uses Gaussian Mixture Models as an example to illustrate these basic ideas.

 This repository contains: